Measuring neutrino mass and asymmetry with matter pairwise velocities: Introduction

 Moreover, a hybrid approach, initially explored by \citet{brandbyge2010resolving}, offers an opportunity to take advantage of both grid-based and particle-based methods.
 In this approach, neutrinos are classified as either `fast' or `slow', each evolving under grid-based and particle-based methods, respectively \citep{banerjee2016simulating, bird2018efficient}.
 Another hybrid technique, also adopted in the \texttt{MillenniumTNG} \citep{hernandez2022millenniumtng} and \texttt{FLAMINGO} \citep{schaye2023FLAMINGO} simulations, solely captures deviations from a background neutrino phase space model, such as the thermal Fermi-Dirac distribution, during the evolution \citep{elbers2021optimal}.

 Building upon contemporary methodologies and the capacity to execute high-resolution neutrino-involved simulations, numerous investigations have explored neutrino effects in real space.
-These investigations include the matter power spectrum \citep{dakin2019nuconcept, cartonzeng2019effects, elbers2021optimal}, the marked power spectrum \citep{massara2021using}, the void size function \citep{bayer2021detecting, verza2022demnuni}, the halo bias \citep{villaescusa2014cosmology, castorina2015demnuni}, the halo mass function \citep{castorina2015demnuni, adamek2017relativistic, liu2018massivenus, bayer2021detecting}, the halo merger tree \citep{liu2018massivenus, hiuwing2021}, and the cosmic neutral hydrogen (HI) distribution \citep{villaescusa2015weighing}.
+These investigations include the matter power spectrum \citep{dakin2019nuconcept, cartonzeng2019effects, elbers2021optimal}, the marked power spectrum \citep{massara2021using}, the void size function \citep{bayer2021detecting, verza2022demnuni}, the halo bias \citep{villaescusa2014cosmology, castorina2015demnuni}, the halo mass function (especially at the high-mass end, see e.g. \citealp{brandbyge2010jcap}; \citealp{castorina2015demnuni}; \citealp{adamek2017relativistic}; \citealp{liu2018massivenus}; \citealp{bayer2021detecting}), the halo merger tree \citep{liu2018massivenus, hiuwing2021}, and the cosmic neutral hydrogen (HI) distribution \citep{villaescusa2015weighing}.
 However, the matter velocity field, which conveys half of the phase space information was less studied.
 Several previous investigations have studied the impact of neutrinos on the velocity power spectrum \citep{inman2015precision, Howlett2017MNRAS, zhou2022sensitivity}.
 In this paper, we focus on the matter velocity field, particularly the mean peculiar pairwise velocity $v_{12}(r)$ and the mean peculiar pairwise velocity dispersion $\sigma_{12}(r)$, which have been shown to be powerful probes in constraining cosmological models.